5500Group4/5500Group4/submissions/CALC-SHEET.md

 - **Create:**
   - Create a new document containing a new spreadsheet (the file has two endpoints for creation).
+  - PUT method is used to update or create a resource.
+In this case, if condition `if (documentNames.indexOf(name) === -1)` checks whether the document with the specified name exists, if not, it will create a new document.

     ```typescript
     app.put('/documents/:name', (req: express.Request, res: express.Response) => {